Arkanayan/Pedestrian-count/README.md

 # Pedestrian detection and graphing

-Detect number of pedestrians in a frame and graph show it in a graph
+Detect number of pedestrians in a frame and show it in a graph

 ## Getting Started